jespada/cooking-with-jenkins/README.md

 [the accompanying blog post](http://www.cryptocracy.com/blog/2014/01/03/cooking-with-jenkins-test-kitchen-and-docker/) for details and commentary.

+You can also define new jobs on the vagrant file or on a wrapper cookbook.

 # Requirements

-Ubuntu 13.04 is the only supported system.
+Ubuntu 14.04 is the only supported system.

 To use the included Vagrantfile, you'll need Vagrant with the vagrant-berkshelf and vagrant-omnibus plugins installed.
 It should